lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 computation on previous matches, we use a pre-computed lookup table to skip to the first instance of a match of the starting character.

-Values in the longest proper suffix (LPS) array record the max length of matching substrings that exists as both a prefix and suffix, where the suffix ends at the current index.
-For example, the LPS array of patter "aabaac\" is \[0, 1, 0, 1, 2, 0\].
+Values in the longest prefix suffix (LPS) array record the max length of matching substrings that exists as both a prefix and suffix, where the suffix ends at the current index.
+For example, the LPS array of pattern "aabaac\" is \[0, 1, 0, 1, 2, 0\].

 *Python Implementation*